-With the visit of Guru Padmasambhava, Buddhism began to take firm roots within the country and this especially led to the propagation of the Nyingmapa school of Buddhism in Bhutan.
-Besides guru padmasambhava there were other Tibetan masters who also propagated Buddhism in Bhutan.
+After the arrival of Guru Padmasambhava, Buddhism flourished within the country, specifically directed the flourishment of the Nyingmapa Institute of Buddhism in Bhutan.
+Besides Guru Padmasambhava, there were other Tibetan masters who also propagated Buddhism in Bhutan.
 Phajo Drugom Zhigpo from Ralung in Tibet was instrumental in introducing yet another school of Buddhism – the Drukpa Kagyu sect.
 He came to Bhutan in 1222.
 His arrival in Bhutan holds great historical significance and a major milestone for Buddhism in Bhutan.
-He established the Drukpa Kagyi sect of Buddhism, the state religion.
-His sons and descendants were also instrumental in spreading it to many other regions of`western`Bhutan.
+He strengthened the Drukpa Kagyu training of Buddha and supported it as the state religion.
+All of his sons and descendants were also influential in preaching in western Bhutan regions.

-ANIMISM Though Bhutan is often referred to as the last Vajrayana Buddhist country, you can still come across animistic traditions and beliefs being practiced by the people.
+Though Bhutan is often referred to as the last Vajrayana Buddhist country, you can still come across animistic traditions and beliefs being practiced by the people.
 The form of Buddhism practiced in Bhutan has absorbed many of the features of Bonism such as nature worship and animal sacrifice.
 Also, worship of a host of deities, invoking and propitiating them.
 According to Bonism, these deities were the rightful owners of different elements of nature.
 Each different facet of nature was associated with its own specific type of spirit.
-Although Buddhist practices does not include worship of animals or nature, people in Bhutan still worship a variety of animals and nature.
-For example, Bhutanese worship the diety/goddess jomo who is believed to reside in mt jomolhari.
+Although Buddhist practices do not include worship of animals or nature, people in Bhutan still worship a variety of animals and nature.
+For example, Bhutanese worship the deity/goddess jomo who is believed to reside in mt Jumolhari.
 Water bodies such as lakes and rivers are also considered sacred and a variety of mythical creatures such as the mermaids, snakes etc are also worshipped, not to mention the chief guardian of the kingdom which is the dragon.
 These shamanistic rituals are performed for various reasons ranging from to keep evil spirits at bay, bring in prosperity, to cure a patient or to welcome a new year.
-A common feature in all of these rituals is the sacrifice of animals like oxen, fish, a chickens or goats.

 The type of forest found in Bhutan are Upland Hardwood Forest ,Lowland Hardwood Forest, and Tropical Lowland which are a collection...Read More